Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

        */
       fun testHeaders(builder: HeadersBuilder) {}
       ```
-* Resolve references only by `functionName` and do not resolve `Type.functionName` at all, so treat extension functions
+* Resolve links only via `[functionName]` and do not resolve `[Type.functionName]` at all, so treat extension
-  as just functions.
+  functions as just functions.
   Rejected because:
     * extensions in Kotlin are first-class entities, and from a call-site perspective they look like regular functions.
-      So it's not convenient when in KDoc you should reference them a lot differently then in code.
+      So it's not convenient when in KDoc you should refer to them a lot differently than in code.
-    * big breaking change with no clear benefits
+    * major breaking change with no clear benefits

 ## Other languages

 * [Java](https://docs.oracle.com/en/java/javase/22/docs/specs/javadoc/doc-comment-spec.html):
     * No extensions
-    * Member references are referenced in the same way as in Kotlin (including inheritors)
+    * The semantics of referring to members are the same as in Kotlin (including inheritors)
 * [Scala](https://docs.scala-lang.org/overviews/scaladoc/for-library-authors.html)
     * Extensions are defined similar to Kotlin
-    * Referencing extensions is possible only by top-level `functionName` without relying on receiver
+    * Referring to extensions is possible only by top-level `functionName` without relying on receiver

 ```scala
 class Point(val x: Int)